image bio

 When to Consult a Doctor

 You should always consult a healthcare provider if you are concerned or have questions about your health.
 A professional will be able to help you determine the root of your GI pain and discomfort.
-In order to determine the cause of your symptoms, your healthcare provider will take a look at your family history, health history, and may screen you for other endometriosis symptoms if you haven’t already been diagnosed.
+In order to determine the cause of your symptoms, your healthcare provider will take a look at your family history, health condition history, and may screen you for other endometriosis symptoms if you haven’t already been diagnosed.
 Some tests or exploratory surgeries can help healthcare providers determine if you have endometriosis and where the implants are located.
 [1,4]

 Some people may actually be experiencing both endo belly and a GI condition.
 Depending on the cause, your provider can discuss what treatment options may be beneficial to reduce your symptoms.